keep-network/tbtc-v2/typescript/api-reference/interfaces/BitcoinDepositor.md

-# Interface: L2BitcoinDepositor
+# Interface: BitcoinDepositor

-Interface for communication with the L2BitcoinDepositor on-chain contract deployed on the given L2 chain.
+Interface for communication with the BitcoinDepositor on-chain contract deployed on the given destination chain.

 ## Implemented by